Murray918/wdi-10-lessons/unit_1/w02d03/homework/README.md

 <hr>
 &#x1F534; **Commit your work.** <br>
 The commit message should read: <br>
-"3rd commit - performed operations on the crazy object".
+"performed operations on the crazy object".
 <hr>

 # Object-ception